jtoth7824/readmeGenerator/README.md

 ## Installation

-* Copy all the application files in folder 'generatorCode' locally to one's machine.
 * Install node.js to computer, if not already present.
     * Node.js can be installed from [here](https://nodejs.org/en/)
+* Copy all the application files in folder 'generatorCode' locally to one's machine.
-* In a terminal window where you copied the files, install 'inquirer' using npm
+* In a terminal window where you copied the files, install 'inquirer' using node package manager (npm)
     * **npm install inquirer --save**

 ## Usage

 This application requires Node.js to be installed.
-It also requires the user to have installed 'Inquirer' via the node package manager (npm).
-Once these items have been installed, the user can launch the application from a terminal window as follows:
+It also requires the user to have installed 'Inquirer' via npm.
+(See * [Installation](#installation))  Once these items have been installed, the user can launch the application from a terminal window as follows:

 **node index.js**